1) Why choose accounting as a profession?

 It is the software used for accounting in small business and shops for managing routine accounting transactions.

-14) How can you define departmental accounting?
+14) How to define departmental accounting?

-15) Define fictitious assets?
+15) Define fictitious assets

 These are the assets that cannot be shown or touch.
-Fictitious assets can only be felt such as good will, rights etc.
+Fictitious assets can only be felt, such as goodwill, rights, etc.

-VAT means Value Added Tax.
+The abbreviation of VAT is Value Added Tax.

 20) What is ICAI?

-21) How can you explain the basic accounting equation?
+21) What is the basic accounting equation?

 Assets = Liabilities + Owners Equity.

-22) Define Executive accounting?
+22) Define executive accounting

-23) Define Public accounting?
+23) Define public accounting

 Public accounting offers audits and CPAs to review company financial records to ensure accountability.
-It is for general public.
+It is for the general public.

 24) What is a CPA?

-25) What do you think is bank reconciliation statement?
+25) What is a bank reconciliation statement?

-A reconciliation statement is prepared when the passbook balance differs from the cashbook balance.
+A reconciliation statement is prepared when the passbook balance differs from the cash book balance.